lukasbarbuscak/Rail-Passenger-Miles-Forecast/README.md

 After performing the stationarity test and satisfying the conditions for modeling this time series, I chose a seasonal autoregressive integrated moving average (ARIMA) model, since the data indicates both autoregressive and moving average components, as well as seasonality.

-The best model for this dataset and the predictions are plotted in the following figure.
+The best model for this dataset and the predictions are shown in the following figure:

 ![5](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/5.PNG)